guuzaa/vscode-tabarchive/README.md

 List the tabs that have been automatically archived since the workspace was opened.
 Use it to adjust the `tabarchive.numberOfTabsInGroup` and `tabarchive.tabAgeForAutomaticArchiving` settings if you find that tabs are archived more/less often than you wish.

+### `Tab Archive: Clear archived tabs`

+Clear all archived tabs from memory and storage.
+This is useful when you want to start fresh and remove all previously archived tabs.

 ### `Tab Archive: Close all diff tabs`

 Close all diff tabs in all tab groups.
 This is useful when you want to quickly clean up after reviewing multiple file changes.